Sustainable Fall Cleanup

 Winter is coming!
-With leaves starting to fall and plants going into dormancy, we are beginning to prepare your gardens for the colder months.
+With leaves starting to fall and plants going into dormancy, we are beginning to prepare our gardens for the colder months.
 The most common way that people have learned to clean up their gardens is to rake and remove all of the leaves from their garden beds, lawns, and patios, along with cutting perennial plants down to the ground.
 However, with further research into the importance of soil organic matter and of pollinator behaviors, it has become clear that this is not the most ecologically friendly way to clean up your garden.
-Don’t fret if this is how you (or we) have prepped your landscape in the past.
+Don’t fret if this is how you have prepped your landscape in the past.
+Decide to try a new approach in 2025!

 Read on below to learn about how Green Urb Gardens has taken a more sustainable approach to “fall clean up,” and what you can expect from our crew over the coming weeks.
 (Spoiler alert: it will be less work than our previous clean-up practices!)